tjgilpin/old-rectory/src/content/pages/specialised-treatments.md

 ---
 ### The Sculpted Facial with Charlotte Connoley

-*"a seriously strong face massage with results that truly last...you'll see why she's considered the queen of facial massage."* Harper's Bazaar UK.
+*"A seriously strong face massage with results that truly last...you'll see why she's considered the queen of facial massage."* Harper's Bazaar UK.
 Concentrating on sculpting and lifting, with the option for intra-oral work if wanted.
 Available on selected Fridays and Saturdays.

 **60 mins £130**